Beveridgean Unemployment Gap

 \paragraph{Research question} Does the labor market operate efficiently?
 If not, how far from efficiency is it?
 To answer this question, we develop a new measure of the unemployment gap---the difference between the actual unemployment rate and the efficient unemployment rate.
 A reliable measure of the unemployment gap is necessary to a good understanding of the labor market and macroeconomy: it guides how we model the labor market and macroeconomy; and it is a key determinant of optimal labor-market policies, such as unemployment insurance, and of optimal macroeconomic policies, including monetary policy and fiscal policy.

 \paragraph{Existing measures of the unemployment gap} Two measures of the unemployment gap are commonly used: the difference between the unemployment rate and its trend; and the difference between the unemployment rate and the non-accelerating-inflation rate of unemployment (NAIRU).
 Although these two measures are easy to use, neither is an ideal measure of the unemployment gap because neither the unemployment-rate trend nor the NAIRU measure the efficient unemployment rate.

-\paragraph{Our measure of the unemployment gap} This paper proposes a new measure of the unemployment gap that builds upon the theory of efficiency in modern labor-market models \cp[chap.~8]{P00}.
-These models feature both unemployed workers and job vacancies, each associated with welfare costs: more unemployment means fewer people at work so less output; more vacancies mean more work effort devoted to recruiting and also less output.
+\paragraph{Our measure of the unemployment gap} This paper proposes a new measure of the unemployment gap.
+The measure is based upon the theory of efficiency in modern labor-market models \cp{H90,P00}.
+Such models feature both unemployed workers and job vacancies, each inducing welfare costs: more unemployment means fewer people at work so less output; more vacancies means more labor devoted to recruiting and also less output.
 Furthermore, these models feature a Beveridge curve: a negative relation between unemployment and vacancies.
 Because of the Beveridge curve, unemployment and vacancies cannot be simultaneously reduced: less unemployment requires more vacancies, and fewer vacancies create more unemployment.
-Our analysis resolves this unemployment-vacancy tradeoff, characterizing the efficiency point on the Beveridge curve.
+Our analysis resolves this unemployment-vacancy tradeoff by characterizing the efficiency point on the Beveridge curve.

-At the same time, we strive to develop an unemployment-gap formula that is usable for policy work.
-To that end, we adhere to the sufficient-statistic method from public economics \cp{C09}.
-A first advantage is that our formula requires little theoretical structure.
-It applies to any labor market with a Beveridge curve, irrespective of the structure of the labor market, production, preferences, wage setting, and shocks; the model's relevant properties are captured by the formula's sufficient statistics.
-Since the Beveridge curve appears in many models and has been observed in many countries \cp{EMR15}, the formula applies broadly.
-A second advantage is that the sufficient statistics are estimable, so the formula is simple and transparent to apply.
+To obtain an unemployment-gap measure that is easy to use, we express the unemployment gap in terms of sufficient statistics \cp{C09}.
+The sufficient-statistic formula is simple, involving only three statistics.
+The formula is also easy to apply because the statistics are estimable.
+Finally, the formula is valid in a broad class of models, including in the widely used Diamond-Mortensen-Pissarides (DMP) model.